Arthur M. Sackler: Personal life

 Sackler was married three times.
 His first wife was Else Finnich Jorgensen from Denmark; they married in 1934, had two children, and divorced.
-His second wife was Marietta Lutze (1919–2019), co-owner of DR. KADE Pharmazeutische Fabrik GmbH; whom he married in 1949.
-They had two children and divorced after 25 years of marriage.
-His last wife until his death was Jillian Lesley Tully who directs philanthropic projects in his name through the Dame Jillian Sackler and Arthur M. Sackler Foundation for the Arts, Sciences and Humanities.
-Sackler had four children, Carol Master and Elizabeth Sackler from his first marriage, and Arthur F. Sackler and Denise Marika from the second.
+His second wife was Marietta Lutze (1919–2019), co-owner of DR. KADE Pharmazeutische Fabrik GmbH, whom he married in 1949.
+They had two children and divorced in 1980 after 25 years of marriage.
+His last wife, whom he met in 1967, and to whom he was married from 1980 until his death in 1987, was Jillian Sackler (née Gillian Lesley Tully, 1940–2025).
+She directed philanthropic projects in his name through the Dame Jillian Sackler and Arthur M. Sackler Foundation for the Arts, Sciences and Humanities until her death in 2025.

+Sackler had four children—Carol Master and Elizabeth Sackler from his first marriage, and Arthur F. Sackler and Denise Marika from the second.

 He lived on Fifth Avenue in New York.
-At nearly 70 years old, he maintained a full-time work schedule, starting work at 8:30 A.M. seven days a week, traveling to Boston and Washington, DC, to conduct scholarship, to work on science, and to collect art.
 Sackler died of a heart ailment at Presbyterian Hospital in New York City on May 26, 1987.